Sarahi54/Crate-Cave/README.md

 In the GitHub repository, navigate to the Settings tab, From there go into Pages tab on left side, select the Main Branch Once the main branch has been selected, refresh page after a few minutes and a display with site url will appear at top of page.
 The live link can be found here - https://sarahi54.github.io/Crate-Cave/

 Credits:
----(DELETE)----In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-You can break the credits section up into Content and Media, depending on what you have included in your project.

 -Content:

+- Used Social Media code from Love Running Project.
+- Alot of the structure of my PP1 came from Love Running Project , such as my Ethos-club section.
+I used similar structure learned from my Love Running project.

 -Media:
-https://unsplash.com for dog pictures fonts.google.com for font options which were Oswald and Roboto
+https://unsplash.com for dog pictures https://fonts.google.com for font options which were Oswald and Roboto

 -